How-to guide

 How to take a visa photo at home

-A visa-photo workflow for taking the source portrait at home, then finishing the exact crop safely in the browser.
+How to take the source portrait at home, then finish the exact visa-photo crop safely in the browser.

 Use clean front light, leave room around the head, and pick the exact visa preset before you do any final crop work.